 Ultraviolet Water Filters

 UV light irradiates the water and kills everything in it.
 They are common in hotels abroad where local water has a serious disease risk to tourists.
+This type of filtration is gaining popularity as we see them in more everyday situations such as your office water cooler or some home systems.
 Some systems incorporate an hour counter so a new element can be replaced at a safe interval.
 These devices consume power.